 Why one of China’s largest facial recognition companies faces a US ban

-Update (June 10th, 2019): After we published our story, Human Rights Watch clarified Face++'s relationship with IJOP.
-We've updated the story to reflect their new position.
+Update (June 17th, 2019): After we published our story, Human Rights Watch clarified Face++'s relationship with IJOP.
+We've extensively reworked the story to reflect their correction.
 Separately, Alipay clarified that it no longer uses Face++ in its payment app.

 Verifying your identity through facial recognition to unlock phones, make payments and authenticate bank transactions has become so mainstream we rarely think about the companies behind the tech.
-Chinese AI startup Megvii has become the world’s biggest provider of these services, but now it’s gotten into some hot water.
+Chinese AI startup Megvii has become the world’s biggest provider of these services, but now it might find itself in the crosshairs of the Trump administration.

-The link is now being used to argue the US should blacklist Megvii, joining Huawei on a list that bars US companies from dealing with foreign companies without approval.
-Huawei was placed on the list earlier this month with the US citing national security concerns and alleging Huawei violated sanctions on Iran.
+Reports say Megvii is one of a number of Chinese companies involved in surveillance tech that may go on a US blacklist, joining Huawei on a list that would bar US companies from dealing with them without approval.
+Huawei was placed on the list earlier this month, with the US citing national security concerns and alleging Huawei violated sanctions on Iran.

-Megvii’s trouble started with a report by Human Rights Watch.
-According to the report, recognition tech Face++ is found in an app called IJOP, which is used to log the supposed suspicious behavior of members of China’s Uygur Muslim minority.
+Those reports appeared to be bolstered by Human Rights Watch, which initially issued a report saying that Megvii's Face++ code was found in an app called IJOP, which is used to log the supposed suspicious behavior of members of China’s Uygur Muslim minority.
 (In this case, suspicious behavior could mean things like avoiding your neighbors, spending too much time abroad and using too much electricity.)